Towson, Maryland: Towson Place

 Towson Place is a major shopping area near Joppa Road, Goucher Boulevard, and Putty Hill Avenue.
 Built on the site of the Eudowood Sanatarium, the original Eudowood Plaza shopping center was an open mall anchored by Montgomery Ward.
-Renovated in the early 1980s to an indoor mall and renamed Towson Marketplace, the location was then redeveloped in 1998 as an open-air collection of big box stores and other stores and restaurants, including a Walmart, Target, Marshall's and Bed Bath & Beyond.
+Renovated in the early 1980s to an indoor mall and renamed Towson Marketplace, the location was then redeveloped in 1998 as an open-air collection of big box stores and other stores and restaurants.
 Towson Place is next to Calvert Hall College High School, a Roman Catholic Lasallian Christian Brothers secondary school which moved in 1960 to its suburban location from its original site, founded 1845 in the city's Mount Vernon-Belvedere neighborhood on Cathedral Street at West Mulberry Street.

-SECU Arena and Unitas Stadium
+TU Arena and Unitas Stadium

-Towson University's arena Towson Center and stadium Johnny Unitas Stadium are both main venues for Towson Tiger athletics and other events.
-SECU Arena, which opened in Spring 2013, now hosts the Towson Tiger Men's and Women's Basketball teams, Women's Gymnastics and Women's Volleyball teams.
+Towson University's arena TU Arena and stadium Johnny Unitas Stadium are both the main venues for Towson Tigers athletics and other events.
+TU's Towson Center formerly held the Towson Tigers' men's and women's basketball teams, women's gymnastics and women's volleyball teams.